h-rueda/Report4s/README.md

 #The screenshot gathering strategy.
-#Values: all, last or failed.
+#Values: all, last, failed or manual.
 #report4s.screenshots.enabled=all